codeandwork/courses/courses/java/linearDataStructures.md

 ## *Java Collections Framework*
+* The Java collections framework ([JCF](http://docs.oracle.com/javase/8/docs/technotes/guides/collections/overview.html)) is a set of classes and interfaces that implement commonly reusable collection data structures.
 * A collection framework supports the consistent and coherent representation and handling of *Collections* regardless of their implementation
 * It's a set of *interfaces* that depicts the basic functionalities that any *Collection* should offer